omjipanggg/omjipanggg/README.md

 OH.
 MY.
 GAWD!
-You found meee.
+You found this thing.
-Woohoo...
 You are awesome!
-Now, please leave.
+Now please leave.